jojojelte/snakegame/README.md

-# snakegame
+# Snakegame

 A simple snake game fully made in html + javascript.
 No extra libaries used.

-Remembers your highscore with cookies (unless you decline) Has fully working sound intergration.
+Remembers your highscore with cookies (unless you decline).

+Has fully working sound intergration.

 # Upcoming: